toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

 * Start (fork) a new process
 * Feed it some input, chosen at random, or mixed from other test cases.
 * Monitor the code and register which path are touched by the input.
 Internally, it uses edge coverage and hit counts.
-For deeper information on the subject, see [AFL's thechnical details.](http://lcamtuf.coredump.cx/afl/technical_details.txt).
+For deeper information on the subject, see [AFL's technical details.](http://lcamtuf.coredump.cx/afl/technical_details.txt).

 # Writing a test harness